FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 The stages of sleep are progressive, starting at stage one and progressing to stage four, then progressing back to stage one.
 The stages of sleep [4] are:

 • Stage One - Stage one sleep is the lightest stage of sleep and is the type of sleep you are in when you doze.
-In this stage you are very easy to wake up; however, you will normally quickly progress to the next stage of sleep.
+In this stage, you are very easy to wake up; however, you will normally quickly progress to the next stage of sleep.

 • Stage Two - During stage two sleep, the body begins to slow normal functions like breathing and heart rate.
 The body’s temperature begins to drop and it becomes more difficult to be woken up by your surroundings.
 A person will spend about half of their time asleep in stage two sleep during a normal night.

 • Stage Three - Stage three sleep is also known as deep sleep or slow-wave sleep.
-During this stage it becomes more difficult to be awakened.
+During this stage, it becomes more difficult to be awakened.
 Breathing, heart rate, and temperature are all decreased during this stage.
 Stage three sleep is very restorative and occurs mainly in the first half of the night.

 • Stage Four - Also called rapid eye movement (REM) sleep, stage four sleep is different from other stages.
 The brain becomes very active during REM sleep.
 At the same time, all muscles in the body become paralyzed except for breathing muscles and eye muscles.
 The eyes move rapidly during REM sleep, giving it its name.
 Most dreams will normally occur during REM sleep, although dreaming can occur at any time while asleep.
 REM sleep is considered to be essential to many important cognitive functions.